vanikanjirangat/BioRelation-Extraction-BERT-SDP-Triplets/README.md

-# BioRelation_Extraction_BioBERT_SDP
-Biomedical Relation Extraction by enhancing the tranformer models reducing the noisy samples utilizing shortes dependency features (SDP).
+# Enhancing Biomedical Relation Extraction with Transformer Models using Shortest Dependency Path Features and Triplet Information

 We propose to utilize SDP features for data sample slections and effective noisy sample pruning.
 Further, we utilize the triplet information for model learning.

 # Data Generation: